mguler/bombs/README.md

 # bombs

-a javascript/html clone of classic minesweeper game
+an html/javascript clone of classic minesweeper game